danmontesi/tud18-ds4se/README.md

 * .mk

 ## Analysis
 To perform the analysis, we employed R to generate a multilinear regression model.
-To validate that our findings were actually significant, we compared our model with a model using just the control variables.
+To validate that our findings were actually significant, we compared our model with a model using just the control variable.

+The total number of files after filtering is 5595.
+There was a total of 2335 bugs in those files.

+First, we consider the number of *post-release bugs* in a file as a function of the control variables *churn* and *LoC*.
+We find positive correlations of both features with *post-release bugs*.
+These correlations are highly significant (p < 0.001).

+####

+The coefficient of determination (adjusted r^2) is 0.494.

+Next, we analyze the number of *post-release bugs* in a file as a function of the independent variables *minor*, *major*, *ownership*, and *total*.

 **Our analysis did not show meaningful improvements compared to the control variables.
 We could therefore not show that in Rust there is a influence of the ownership parameters as compared to just the control variables**.